Search brand new 2020 Ducati motorcycles. Find the right Ducati motorcycle for your next adventure.

-Although Ducati S.p.A. is now owned by Audi, the Italian sportbike company is still more like the Ferrari of the motorcycle world.
-Starting with small-displacement bikes in the 1950s, the company has grown in range and sophistication ever since.
-Today, Ducati competes in both World Superbike and MotoGP, and production sportbikes like the flagship 1199 Panigale R – named for the company’s ancestral home in Borgo Panigale—carry the same DNA as the racers.
-But the Ducati motorcycle bandwidth is vastly wider, with entry-level machines like the Monster 696 inviting new riders and women, versatile mounts like the Multistrada 1200 offering a balance of sport riding, touring and commuting prowess, and the exciting Hypermotard and Streetfighter – along with the bristling Diavel power cruiser – dishing out a highly unique brand of street cred.
-The liquid-cooled Monster 1200 recently joined the lineup.
+Although Ducati Motor Holding S.p.A. is part of Audi (via its subsidiary Lamborghini, which is owned by the Volkswagen Group), the Italian company is often referred to as the Ferrari of the motorcycle world.
+Starting with the clip-on-engined Cucciolo in 1946, the company has since grown in size and sophistication.
+Today, Ducati competes successfully in both MotoGP and World Superbike, and production sportbikes like the flagship 1,103cc Panigale V4—named for the company’s ancestral home in Borgo Panigale—carry the same DNA as the racebikes.
+But the Ducati motorcycle bandwidth is vastly wider than a track, with approachable entry-level machines like the Monster 797 and Scrambler series inviting new riders to the sport, the versatile Multistrada range offering a balance of sport riding, touring, and commuting prowess, and the exciting Hypermotard, Supersport, and Diavel power cruiser dishing out a unique brand of two-wheel V-twin performance.

 Discover the latest Ducati motorcycles in our 2020 motorcycle buyer’s guide.
 We ride and review all of the new Ducatis and share our likes, dislikes, and overall opinion of each model, along with a breakdown of important specifications and retail pricing.
 Together with our dyno tests and comparisons, you’ll get a complete picture of every Ducati in our buyer’s guide.